 All academic courses in the Diploma in Engineering and Fabrication Technologies program are university transferrable, and will fulfil the requirements for the first year of a bachelor’s degree in engineering at most universities in BC.

-Completion of the courses in the Diploma in Engineering and Fabrication Technologies program, along with meeting a minimum GPA, satisfies the requirements of the UBC Engineering Transfer Program and can make you eligible for guaranteed year two admission in UBC’s Engineering degree program.
+Completion of the Diploma in Engineering and Fabrication Technologies program in five consecutive semesters starting in the Fall semester, with a minimum GPA of 3.1, meets the requirements of the UBC Engineering Transfer Program and makes you eligible for guaranteed year two admission in UBC’s Engineering degree program.
 See the “More Information” tab for full eligibility details.

 In addition, if you meet the minimum GPA and course completion requirements, you are also eligible for a guaranteed seat in the second-year of the UVic engineering degree program.
 See the more information tab for full eligibility details.